Nintendo Switch Online's NES game library was hacked – in less than 24 hours

 This has been demonstrated in videos depicting the app launching custom-uploaded games that seem to be snuck in underneath containers for the existing games.
 You can see in the above video KapuccinoHeck launching Kirby’s Adventure from a window said to lead to the River City Ransom game, one of the officially included NES games on the app.

-However, it’s not simple to make this happen, as all of the established set-up to homebrew the Nintendo Switch in the first place is required.
-This includes keeping your Switch console running on an older version of its firmware – indefinitely – and altering the underpinnings of the interface.
-Worse off is that you cannot go online with games on a hacked console without risk of getting your Nintendo account banned from online play outright.
+However, it’s not easy to make this happen, as you need to set up the Nintendo Switch to run homebrew software, which is a complicated process in itself.
+This involves running an older version of its firmware – indefinitely – so you'll miss out on any security updates and new features Nintendo releases in the future.
+It also means you can't go online with games on a hacked console without risking having your Nintendo account banned from online play outright.

 So, did the Nintendo Switch just become a viable, portable NES emulator?
 It sure looks like it.
 But, is that worth risking the rest of your time playing Switch games online, much less your console altogether?
 Probably not.